IshaySela/lightningPlusPlus/README.md

     D --> E[Write Response]
 ```

-When a client connection is accepted, the request is parsed and immediately dispatched to a worker thread.
-This decoupled nature ensures that the main acceptance loop remains unblocked, allowing the server to scale linearly with the number of available CPU cores.
-By leveraging **C++20** features and optimized string processing, the framework minimizes overhead during request routing and header parsing, making it an ideal choice for latency-sensitive applications.
+When a client connection is accepted, it is immediately pushed to the thread pool — parsing and endpoint resolution happen entirely inside the worker thread.
+This keeps the main acceptance loop as tight as possible, so it can pick up the next connection without waiting for any request processing.
+By moving all per-request work (header parsing, URI matching, handler dispatch) off the hot path, the server scales linearly with the number of available CPU cores and remains an ideal choice for latency-sensitive, high-concurrency applications.

 ## 🗺️ Roadmap